-BROILER & GRILLS
+> BROILER & GRILLS

 Since food is broiled or roasted directly on the pan or grill, they must be heated to a very high temperature to be used on Pesach.
-This can be done either by leaving it on for longer than usual or by using a blowtorch.
+This requires a form of kashering known as libun gamur.
+One can use a blowtorch on grill grates; cover them below and above with coals; or loosely cover with tinfoil above the grates - and in all cases, heat for 40 minutes.
 An alternate method is to replace the broiler pan or grates of the grill.
-The empty broiler or grill cavity must then be kashered by cleaning and setting it to broil.
+In this case, the empty broiler or grill cavity must then be kashered by cleaning and setting it to broil.
 Once it has achieved this temperature, it must be left on for 40 minutes.
-If one does not intend to use the broiler on Pesach, one may still use the oven, even without kashering the broiler, provided that the broiler has been thoroughly cleaned.
+If one does not intend to use the broiler on Pesach, one may still use the oven, even without kashering the broiler, provided that the broiler has been cleaned.

-MICROWAVES
+> MICROWAVES